Alessandro Sorrentino

-Alessandro Sorrentino (born 3 April 2002) is an Italian professional footballer who plays as a goalkeeper for club Padova, on loan from Monza.
+Alessandro Sorrentino (born 3 April 2002) is an Italian professional footballer who plays as a goalkeeper for club Padova.

 Club career

 Early career

 Sorrentino started playing for Lanciano at six years old as an outfield player; he became a goalkeeper following a friendly match where he was forced to replace the team's missing goalkeeper.
 Despite Lanciano gaining promotion to the Serie B, they declared bankruptcy in 2016; Sorrentino left the club on a free transfer, and joined Renato Curi Angolana.
 After one season, he moved to Pescara's youth sector in 2017.

 Pescara

-Sorrentino was first integrated to the senior team during the 2019–20 Serie B season, during which he also played as the first-choice goalkeeper in the Primavera (under-19) team, that was newly-promoted to the Campionato Primavera 1.
+Sorrentino was first integrated to the senior team during the 2019–20 Serie B season, during which he also played as the first-choice goalkeeper in the Primavera (under-19) team, that was newly promoted to the Campionato Primavera 1.

 He made his senior debut for Pescara on 15 September 2021, starting a 2–0 Coppa Serie C home win against Grosseto.
 A month later, Sorrentino made his Serie C debut.
 He signed his first professional contract in March 2022, effectively replacing Raffaele Di Gennaro as the starting goalkeeper.
 Sorrentino was a key player for Pescara, playing 29 league games during the 2021–22 season.